Frequently Asked Questions

 What does a typical Music Therapy session look like?

 There is no “typical” Music Therapy session as it all depends on the needs of the client.
 There will be an acoustic guitar, a laptop, a child, and a Music Therapist.
 Parents of younger kids tend to participate; parents of older children tend to give their kids a greater degree of independence.
 There may be a floor, a couch, or a table and chairs.
-There may be written words, pictures, or other teaching aids.
+There may be a dry erase board, pictures, or other teaching aids.
 There may be a keyboard, a microphone, or percussion instruments.
-The quantity and type of activities vary widely based on the goals and attention span of each child.
+The quantity and type of activities vary widely based on the goals and attention span of each client.

 How long are Music Therapy sessions?